EDIflyer/linux-notes/docs/server-setup/docker_setup.md

         policy: bypass
     ```

+## Watchtower
+[Watchtower](https://containrrr.dev/watchtower/) is a container-based solution for automating Docker container base image updates.
+!!! tip "Initial docker config setup"
+    Watchtower can pull from public repositories but to link to a private Docker Hub you need to supply login credentials.
+This is best achieved by running a `docker login` command in the terminal, which will create a file in `$HOME/.docker/config.json` that we can then link as a volume to the Watchtower container.
+If this is not done prior to running the container then Docker will instead create the `config.json` file as a directory!

+    If 2FA enabled on Docker account then go to https://hub.docker.com/settings/security?generateToken=true to setup the access token

+    The configuration below links to this config file and also links to the local time and tells Watchtower to include stopped containers and verbose logging.

+!!! warning
+    Remember to change the email settings below

+=== "docker run"
+    ???+ quote "bash"
+        ``` bash
+        docker run --detach \
+            --name watchtower \
+            --volume /var/run/docker.sock:/var/run/docker.sock \
+            --volume $HOME/.docker/config.json:/config.json \
+            -v /etc/localtime:/etc/localtime:ro \
+            -e WATCHTOWER_NOTIFICATIONS=email
+            -e WATCHTOWER_NOTIFICATIONS_HOSTNAME=<hostname>
+            -e WATCHTOWER_NOTIFICATION_EMAIL_TO=<target email>
+            -e WATCHTOWER_NOTIFICATION_EMAIL_SERVER_PASSWORD=<password>
+            -e WATCHTOWER_NOTIFICATION_EMAIL_DELAY=2
+            -e WATCHTOWER_NOTIFICATION_EMAIL_FROM=<sending email>
+            -e WATCHTOWER_NOTIFICATION_EMAIL_SERVER=<mailserver>
+            -e WATCHTOWER_NOTIFICATION_EMAIL_SERVER_PORT=587
+            -e WATCHTOWER_NOTIFICATION_EMAIL_SERVER_USER=<maillogin>
+            containrrr/watchtower --include-stopped --debug
+        ```
+=== "docker-compose (Portainer stack)"
+    ???+ example "docker-compose/watchtower.yml"
+        ``` yaml linenums="1"
+        --8<-- "docs/server-setup/docker-compose/watchtower.yml"
+        ```
+!!! tip "Run frequency"
+    By default Watchtower runs once per day, with the first run 24h after container activation.
+This can be adjusted by passing the `--interval` [command](https://containrrr.dev/watchtower/arguments/#poll_interval) and specifying the number of seconds.
+There is also the option of using the `--run-once` flag to immediately check all containers and then stop Watchtower running.
+!!! info "Private Docker Hub images"
+    Ensure any private docker images have been started as `index.docker.io/<user>/main:tag` rather than `<user>/main:tag`
+!!! tip "Exclude containers"
+    To exclude a container from being checked it needs to be built with a label set in the docker-compose to tell Watchtower to ignore it
+    ``` yaml
+    labels:
+      - "com.centurylinklabs.watchtower.enable=false"
+    ```
+To compare images with those on Docker Hub use `docker images --digests` to show the sha2566 hash.

 ### PrivateBin
 A minimalist, open source online pastebin where the server has zero knowledge of pasted data - https://privatebin.info/